2021 Myanmar coup d'état: Background

 Myanmar, also known as Burma, has been beset with political instability since it was granted independence from the United Kingdom in January 1948.
 Between 1958 and 1960, the military formed a temporary caretaker government at the behest of U Nu, the country's democratically elected prime minister, to resolve political infighting.
 The military voluntarily restored civilian government after holding the 1960 Burmese general election.
-Less than two years later, the military seized power in the 1962 coup, which under the leadership of Ne Win, precipitated 26 years of military rule.
+Less than two years later, the military seized power in the 1962 coup, which under the leadership of General Ne Win, precipitated 26 years of military rule.

 In 1988, nationwide protests broke out in the country.
 Dubbed the 8888 Uprising, the civil unrest was sparked by economic mismanagement, leading Ne Win to step down.
 In September 1988, the military's top leaders formed the State Law and Order Restoration Council (SLORC), which then seized power.
-Aung San Suu Kyi, the daughter of the country's modern founder Aung San, became a notable pro-democracy activist during this period.
+Aung San Suu Kyi, the daughter of General Aung San, the country's founder, became a notable pro-democracy activist during this period.
 In 1990, free elections were allowed by the military, under the assumption that the military enjoyed popular support.
-Ultimately, the elections resulted in a landslide victory for Aung San Suu Kyi's party, the National League for Democracy.
+Ultimately, the elections resulted in a landslide victory for Aung San Suu Kyi's party, the National League for Democracy (NLD).
 However, the military refused to cede power and placed her under house arrest.

 The military remained in power for another 22 years until 2011, following the military's roadmap to democracy, during which the 2008 Constitution of Myanmar was drafted.
 Between 2011 and 2015, a tentative democratic transition began, and elections held in 2015 resulted in a victory for Aung San Suu Kyi's party, the National League for Democracy (NLD).
 However, the military retained substantial power, including the right to appoint 1/4 of all parliament members.

 The 2021 coup occurred in the aftermath of the general election on 8 November 2020, in which the NLD won 396 out of 476 seats in parliament, an even larger margin of victory than in the 2015 election.
 The military's proxy party, the Union Solidarity and Development Party, won only 33 seats.

 The army disputed the results, claiming that the vote was fraudulent.
 The coup attempt had been rumored for several days, prompting statements of concern from Western nations such as the United Kingdom, France, the United States, and Australia.